Yasmani Grandal Player Props: White Sox vs. Angels

 Yasmani Grandal At The Plate

-- Grandal has nine doubles, four home runs and 13 walks while batting .258.
+- Grandal is hitting .258 with nine doubles, four home runs and 13 walks.

-- He has scored in 24.4% of his games this year, with two or more runs scored in 6.7%.
+- He has scored in 11 of 45 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.